 - Taxes.
 You may need to pay a capital gains tax on any profit you make on your life insurance settlement.

 - How much you’ll make.
 Most life insurance policies only sell for 13% to 21% of their value.
-Is that profit worth giving up the policy?
+Consider whether that profit is worth giving up the policy.

-What are the alternatives to selling your life insurance cover?
+What are the alternatives to selling your life insurance?

-If your life insurance policy isn’t in your best interest, consider:
+If a life settlement isn’t in your best interest, consider:

 1. Adjusting your current policy